mgcavero04/restful/README.md

 # restful
 Basic RESTful web services with Node.js and Express.js Features :
-0. Get: A list of json items or  just one
+-Get: A list of json items or  just one
 -Post
 -Mongo wire up
 -Search for items